Growth makes Times Lit Fest fiesty

 The popular Times Literature Fest has been taking place in two cities, Mumbai and Delhi for the last three years, though the Mumbai fest is seven years old.
 The Delhi fest took place in the week ending 26 November.
 This two-day fest followed standard procedure of literary festivals nowadays; there were discussions, debates, author signing, book stalls and a few stage performances including a standup comedy act.
+After the inauguration of the festival by Vice-President of India, Venkaiah Naidu, the first session saw a special address by the Nobel Peace prize awardee Kailash Satyarthi.
+This turned dramatic when a lady lashed out at Satyarthi, asking him to justify the grounds on which he received the highest nobility award.

 To mark the birth centenary of the first lady Prime Minister of India- Indira Gandhi, Jairam Ramesh, in a session dedicated to Indira’s love for nature, enlightened the audience of the number of initiatives that were carried by her in those times.
 He talked about the Save Silent Valley movement (Palakkad, Kerala), Save Our Tigers project and held them as futuristic projects for sustainable development.
 He also said, ‘In politics everyone is Abhimanyu.
 They know how to enter it but don’t know how to get out of it.
 Though Mrs Gandhi hailed from a political family, her interest was not in politics and she, in fact, wanted to get out of politics at various points of time but she didn’t.’